georgebastille/dots/LINUX-ON-PIXELBOOK.md

 A few note for me to remmeber to do a full install.

+Install the scripts from Chrultrabok for keybindings and sound

 ### File picker for Zed
 sudo pacman -S xdg-desktop-portal-lxqt